VCVRack/Rack/vst2_bin/README_vst2.txt

 + supports VST host timing (audioMasterGetTime / kVstTempoValid / kVstTransportPlaying, see Core.MIDI-1 module)
 + supports VST parameters (send / recv)
 + supports internal resampling (up to 16x with configurable quality)
++ supports idle-detection (+wake up on MIDI note on or audio input)

 Here's a demo video of it: https://vimeo.com/277703414